whatsrupp/come-fly-with-me/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```
-That's all there is to say about this app really, had a lot of fun putting it together.
+That's all there is to say about this app really!
+Had a lot of fun putting it together, and if you've made it this far thanks for checking in!
+Nick